Geophysics, Subsurface & Pile Testing

 Cross-Hole Compressional and Shear Wave Measurements

-Cross-hole testing is used to evaluate soil conditions between multiple boreholes using a cross-hole seismic methodology.
+This method is used to evaluate soil conditions between multiple boreholes using a cross-hole seismic methodology.
 Seismic compressional and shear wave velocities are measured as waves travel through the soil from one borehole to another.

 The recorded wave velocity data is used to classify subsurface materials based on their mechanical properties.
 These measurements are compiled into a velocity profile that identifies higher- and lower-velocity soil layers.